 I keep seeing predictions of the demise of the traditional data center.
-For example, in one blog post, Gartner analyst Dave Cappuccio wrote, “By 2025, 80% of enterprises will have shut down their traditional data center, versus 10% today.”
+For example, in one Gartner article, analyst Dave Cappuccio wrote, “By 2025, 80 percent of enterprises will have shut down their traditional data center, versus 10 percent today.”

 Of course, some organizations choose to go straight to a hyperscale cloud provider like AWS or Azure.
 Even then, these are still traditional, centralized data centers, albeit quite sophisticated, with resource capacity on a massive scale.

 The Future of Data Centers